 The official founding date.
 The so-called "stud-film" - Studentisches Filmstudio an der RWTH Aachen - is formed by members of the AStA.

-The Filmstudio releases its first own programme: Weekly changing movies are shown twice a week.
+The Filmstudio releases its first own program: Weekly changing movies are shown twice a week.

 The first in-house production - "Nocturno" is shot and produced.